-A&L Goodbody takes data privacy seriously.
+We, A&L Goodbody LLP, together with our affiliates, take privacy very seriously.
 This statement sets out how we, as a data controller, collect and process personal data about:

 - visitors to our websites